rogerblanton/asset-share-commons/ui.apps/src/main/content/jcr_root/apps/demo-utils/instructions/adobe-asset-link/cloud-service.md

 2. Under __Settings → Identity → Domains__, tap on "Add Domains" and enter `adobe.com` to request access to the domain for your account
 3. Wait for your request to get approved (This could day hours to days).
 4. Once approved, go to Users and add new users with their `@adobe.com` email address, selecting Federated ID (not Adobe ID)
-5. If you are the Administrator of your IMS Organisation, you cannot change your own user to Federated ID.
+5. If you are the Administrator of your IMS Organization, you cannot change your own user to Federated ID.
 Instead, add another user with full administrative rights and have that user remove your Adobe ID and re-add you with your Federated ID.
 6. Once a Federated ID has been added, it has to be assigned to the product context of the AEM as a Cloud Service environment where you want the user to have access to.
-7. The user will be able to login from Adobe Asset Link s/he has been added to your IMS organisation with their Federated ID and added to the product context
+7. The user will be able to login from Adobe Asset Link s/he has been added to your IMS organization with their Federated ID and added to the product context

 ### Troubleshooting the Authorization Error